petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 For more information about configuring permissions, see [Configure VM Image Builder permissions by using the Azure CLI](image-builder-permissions-cli.md) or [Configure VM Image Builder permissions by using PowerShell](image-builder-permissions-powershell.md).

-### Assigned managed identity isn't authorized to an Access resource
+### Assigned managed identity isn't authorized to access a resource

 #### Error